Mihai Gafița: Stalinism and post-Stalinism

-In the mid 1960s, Gafița was employed as a chief editor at Editura pentru Literatură, which had branched out of ESPLA.
+Around 1960, the regime allowed for the reconsideration of "progressive" writers from the previous era, including Constantin Stere; Gafița oversaw this project.
+The resulting paradox was commented upon by Stere's disciple Petre Pandrea, who was serving time Aiud prison and allowed to keep notebooks: "The bourgeoisie had him labeled as 'that traitor C. Stere'.
+His official proletarian critics have tread on [those] soft tracks.
+Yet here is Mihai Gafița, that lively critic, studying him for one volume."
+Later that decade, Gafița was employed as a chief editor at Editura pentru Literatură, which had branched out of ESPLA.
 He was now at odds with the general lines of communist censorship, instead "support[ing] and encourag[ing] many of his peers"; examples include the proscribed poet Dimitrie Stelaru.
 Gafița and Henriette Yvonne Stahl worked together on editing the novel Lunatecii, by the formerly banned Ion Vinea.
 It appeared in 1965, months after Vinea had died.
 Gafița was especially celebrated for his own monographs on Petrescu (1963) and Duiliu Zamfirescu (1969).
 A fellow editor, Teodor Tihan, called him one of Romanian literature's "most sensible and devoted admirers", and one of the authors best suited to revisit and popularize classical literature.
 Fellow scholar Gabriel Dimisianu admired his work on Zamfirescu: "every biographical detail, every piece of news collected in period newspapers, every bit of the documentary trove that one finds in [Zamfirescu's] correspondence, in his casual notations, every such thing is gathered up for mapping out not just a critical portrait, but also a whole world revisited, a whole spiritual climate come alive through the passionate pages."
+Writer Alexandru Talex saw Gafița as having ensured Zamfirescu's recognition as "one of the founders of the Romanian novel".